5l1v3r1/VizAly-Inspect/README.md

 This repository contains tools for comparing HACC and/or Nyx datasets.

+## Dependencies

+To execute the full breath of this toolkit, the following dependencies should be met:
+  * GenericIO
+  * VisIt
+  * Python 3 packages from ``requirements.txt``

 ## Copyright and license
 LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.